drone911/drone911/README.md

 ### Hi there 👋
 This is Jigar Mehta (He/Him 👦)
 - 🐊 Recent CS Master's graduate from University of Guelph with a focus on Software Development and Cybersecurity (3.8 GPA).
-- 🚅 AWS Solutions Architect Associate with ample exposure to C++, Python, Java, C#, Go, Bash, React, Spring, Flask, and Node.js.
+- 🚅 AWS Solutions Architect Associate with ample exposure to C++, Python, Java, C#, JavaScript, Bash, React, Spring, Flask, and Node.js.
 - 🐱‍👤 Currently working on a [**QuoteOtaku**](https://github.com/drone911/QuoteOtaku) {*React, Spring Boot, ElasticSearch, Kafka*}: A reverse search engine on Anime quotes.
 - 🐐 I recently deployed [**CodeCloak**](https://codecloak.onrender.com) {*React, Nodejs, Redux, Docker*}: A web tool that let's penetration testers identify what code/binary signatures are being caught by antivirus's.
 - 🌳 My implementation of Red Black Tree and Priority Heap in C++ for a book reservation system named [Gator Library](https://github.com/drone911/GatorLibrary).